 University of Kansas Medical Center

-Erin Corriveau, MD, MPH is a practicing physician, mentor and educator in primary care and population health.
-She has volunteered with Midwest Music Foundation since 2016, and believes music is integral to health and healing.
-She is the director of undergraduate medical education at the University of Kansas department of Family Medicine and Community Health.
-Beyond her teaching responsibilities in population health practice, socio/political determinants of health and social justice, she helps lead collaborative projects on interprofessional clinical care, community health workers, addiction recovery and medical-legal partnerships.
-Dr. Corriveau served as a member of the Council on Graduate Medical Education, which advises Congress on matters related to health professional workforce trends and future needs.
-She has an interest in health services, and while at the University of New Mexico, she helped develop and implement the Health Extension Rural Offices (HEROs) program.
-Dr. Corriveau very much enjoys mentoring students and was recently awarded the faculty Gold Humanism Award at the University of Kansas.
-Dr. Corriveau received her BA from Middlebury College, her MPH from Johns Hopkins Bloomberg School of Public Health and her MD from the University of New Mexico.
+Erin Corriveau, MD, MPH is a practicing physician, public health official, and educator in primary care and population health.
+She has volunteered with Midwest Music Foundation since 2016 and strongly believes music is integral to health and healing.
+She is the director of the Community Health division of the University of Kansas Department of Family Medicine and Community Health, she serves as the Deputy Health Officer for the Wyandotte County Health Department, and she is the Medical Director of the American Academy of Family Physicians division of Health of the Public and Science.
+Beyond her teaching and project responsibilities in population health practice, socio/political determinants of health, and social justice, she helps lead collaborative projects on inter-professional clinical care, community health workers, addiction recovery, and medical-legal partnerships.
+Dr. Corriveau received her BA from Middlebury College, her MPH from Johns Hopkins Bloomberg School of Public Health, and her MD from the University of New Mexico.
 She completed residencies in Family and Community Medicine at the University of New Mexico, and Preventive Medicine at Johns Hopkins.
-In her spare time she has fun with the mandolin, attempts to play the fiddle, and sometimes sings 3-part harmony with friends.
+In her spare time, she loves to run, climb, sing and hang out with her pup Ollie.

 Co-Chair Mental Health for Musicians, Diversity Chair